Why infrared heating wouldn’t work for you…

-It's important to make sure the panel has clear line of sight to the room you're trying to heat and that it isn't directly obstructed by any large furniture immediately in front of it.
+It’s important to make sure the panel has clear line of sight to the room you’re trying to heat.
+We advise that it isn’t directly obstructed by any large furniture immediately in front of it.

 The next thing to consider is the room shape.
 Maybe the online calculator has suggested a recommendation of 900 Watts of far-infrared.
 But if the room is an ‘L’-Shape; then we would recommend splitting the wattage evenly between the two areas (for example 2 x 450 W panels.)

 The heating has improved, but my electricity bill isn’t any lower?

 The end of the month comes round, the new heating has been well received and you were expecting a lower electricity bill on your energy supplier’s quarterly bill.
 But it isn’t…